philz0918/construction-embedding/README.md

-# Analysis of Fire Accident Factors on Construction Sites
-# Using Web Crawling and Deep Learning Approach
+# Analysis of Fire Accident Factors on Construction Sites Using Web Crawling and Deep Learning Approach

-This repository is based on https://doi.org/10.3390/su132111694
+This repository is based on paper https://doi.org/10.3390/su132111694